Should we only take samples whilst patients are on PICU

 When does SDD start and for how long?

 A: SDD treatment should be started within 6 hours of the patient being identified as eligible and continue for a maximum of 30 days (treatment period).
 Treatment will continue until the patient is extubated / no longer mechanically ventilated.
+Please note, if it has been more than 6 hours since the patient has been identified as eligible, continue to start SDD treatment.

 What happens with patients re-intubated?